-Learning Disability Facts to Consider
+Learning Differences Facts to Consider

 The goal at AIM Academy is to share the understanding of early indicators of potential issues in language and learning to read so that parents can begin to address these issues as early as possible.
 If children begin to receive the proper instruction before third grade, up to 95% of these children can maintain grade level performance in reading, writing, and math later in their academic careers.